 - Eliminate the need to set up an account (it’s a deal-breaker)

 Also, ask your payment services provider whether one-click purchases functionality is already available for your business.

 Practice shows that on Black Friday online shoppers act quickly, as they know that discounted products can sell almost immediately.

 This is where a good product page comes in handy – shoppers need to be able to find what they want fast, including product information, technical specification, main product advantages, as well as details on delivery and returns.

 Don’t forget to sharpen up the pictures and product descriptions.
 If you want to get higher conversion, all product-related content (descriptions, product media, attributes, product relations) needs to be flawless.

-Here are some tips & tricks based on latest trends:
+Here are some tips & tricks based on the latest trends:

 - put the price in a prominent place

 - use titles to specifically describe the product

 - provide detailed specification